w3c/trace-context/spec/21-http_response_header_format.md

 **Note**: In this case, both the `parent-id` and `trace-id` were omitted from the response.
 Because the trace was not restarted and only a sampling decision was requested by the caller, the `parent-id` and `trace-id` were not changed.

-- **Web browser**.
+### Web Browser
 When a web browser that does not natively support trace context loads a web page, the initial page load will not contain any trace context headers.
 In this instance, the server MAY return a `traceresponse` field for use by a tracing tool that runs as a script in the browser.

 Example response: